aryansainias/YummyWheelz-Pizza-App/README.md

 Run Script-

-1. npm i
+1. npm i   (To install all the dependencies)
-2. npm start
+2. npm start (Command is used to start a project)

 ### Technologies Used: